nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func TotalSupply() int
 ```

-TotalSupply is a NEP\-17 standard method that returns total amount of main chain GAS in the NeoFS network\.
+TotalSupply is a NEP\-17 standard method that returns total amount of main chain GAS in NeoFS network\.

 ##### Transfer